Frequently asked questions

 We are offering a free monitoring service for Primary credit cardmembers that helps them look out for potential fraud threats beyond their Discover card accounts.
 Once you sign up for the service, we will send you alerts via email (and text message if you prefer).
 The service consists of three different types of alerts:

-- We'll notify you if we find your Social Security number on any of thousands of Dark Web sites that we are monitoring.
+1. We'll notify you if we find your Social Security number on the dark web that we are monitoring.

-- We'll monitor your Experian® credit report every day and alert you when anyone pulls your credit, so you can recognize possible fraud.
+2. We'll monitor your credit report every day and alert you when anyone pulls your credit, so you can recognize possible fraud.

-- We'll monitor your Experian® credit report every day and notify you when new credit cards, mortgages, car loans or other credit accounts are listed in your name—even if they're not Discover accounts.
+3. We'll monitor your credit report every day and notify you when new credit cards, mortgages, car loans or other credit accounts are listed in your name—even if they're not Discover accounts.

-We monitor thousands of sites on the Dark Web—a hidden area of the Internet where stolen Social Security numbers can be traded or sold for the purposes of identity theft and fraud.
+We monitor the dark web—a hidden area of the Internet where stolen Social Security numbers can be traded or sold for the purposes of identity theft and fraud.
 This process is also called internet scanning or internet surveillance.
 If we find your Social Security number, we'll send you an alert and help you take action.

 Review the terms and conditions for the SSN, Inquiry & New Account Alerts here.